-Meraki Artists is a group dedicated to collaboratively working to produce excellent artworks and to exhibiting them.
+Meraki Artists is a group dedicated to collaboratively working to produce excellent artworks and to exhibit them.

 Whilst each of the artists has individual styles and visual vocabularies, the group's images very much generally represent a photography-based practice rather than photography as it is more widely recognised in the community.
 The artists utilise a range of creative techniques both photography-based and at times other digital processes.
 Group members have diverse and distinctive approaches to their themes which invite commentary and reflection on personal and social issues.
 Friendship and the recognition of these similarities prompted the formation of the group.

 The artists are friends from various parts of Sydney.
 They have all been active in several photographic clubs and groups across the city and this is how they met one another.
-Within these forums they have worked in mentored project groups with other talented photographic artists in which each member produced a portfolio of work for internal and external exhibition.
+Within these forums, they have worked in mentored project groups with other talented photographic artists in which each member produced a portfolio of work for internal and external exhibitions.